YottaDB/YDBDoc/AdminOpsGuide/encryption.rst

 * To provide error messages for GPG: libgpg-error.
 * For symmetric encryption: AES256CFB implemented by libgcrypt on all platforms.

 When a YottaDB process first opens a shared library providing an encryption plugin, it ensures that the library resides in $ydb_dist/plugin or a subdirectory thereof.
-This ensures that any library implementing an encryption plugin requires the same permissions to install, and is protected by the same access controls, as the YottaDB installation itself.
+This ensures that any library implementing an encryption plugin requires the same permissions to install, and is protected by the same access controls as the YottaDB installation itself.

 On all platforms on which YottaDB supports encryption, compiling the source reference implementation produces the shared library plugins, libgtmcrypt_gcrypt_AES256CFB.so and libgtmcrypt_openssl_AES256CFB.so.
-On installation, platforms other than AIX, libgtmcrypt.so is a symbolic link to libgtmcrypt_gcrypt_AES256CFB.so; on AIX symbolic link is to libgtmcrypt_openssl_AESCFB.so.
+On installation on platforms other than AIX, libgtmcrypt.so is a symbolic link to libgtmcrypt_gcrypt_AES256CFB.so; on AIX, the symbolic link is to libgtmcrypt_openssl_AESCFB.so.

 .. note::
    Encrypted database files are compatible between different endian platforms as long as they use the same key and the same cipher.
 The sample shell scripts in the reference implementation use the standard shell (/bin/sh).

 .. note::
    YottaDB dropped support for the Blowfish encryption plugin.
 To migrate databases from Blowfish CFB to AES CFB requires that the data be extracted and loaded into newly created database files.
-To minimize the time your application is unavailable, you can deploy your application in a Logical Multi-Site (LMS) configuration, and migrate using a rolling upgrade technique Refer to the `Chapter 7: “Database Replication” <https://docs.yottadb.com/AdminOpsGuide/dbrepl.html>`_ for more complete documentation.
+To minimize the time your application is unavailable, you can deploy your application in a Logical Multi-Site (LMS) configuration, and migrate using a rolling upgrade technique.
+Refer to the `Chapter 7: “Database Replication” <https://docs.yottadb.com/AdminOpsGuide/dbrepl.html>`_ for more complete documentation.

 --------------------------------------------
 Special Note - GNU Privacy Guard and Agents